Germany 2008 "For the Youth - Dinosaurs"

 Dinosaurus on commemorative postmark of Germany 2008 Triceratops on commemorative postmark of Germany 2008 Dinosaurus on commemorative postmark of Germany 2008

-Addition to commemorative postmark of Bonn and Berlin the Deutsche Philatelisten-Jugend e.V. (in English German Youth Philatelists club) produced its own commemorative postmark.
+In addition to the commemorative postmarks of Bonn and Berlin the Deutsche Philatelisten-Jugend e.V. (in English German Youth Philatelists club) produced its own commemorative postmark.
 The Postmark of Berlin was used on the official FDC of Deutsche Post, while the Postmark of Bonn was used on the First Day Sheet and a postmark for the museum was used on covers produced by the museum, as well as to cancel the Johann Christian Senckenberg stamp in the Souvenir Folder, produced by Deutsche Post.

 Additional Commemorative Postmarks

-These additional commemorative postmarks were issued by the German Youth Philatelists club for the "Day of Youth Stamps Friends" they organizied on the day of the stamps issues in several locations across Germany.
+These additional commemorative postmarks were issued by the German Youth Philatelists club for the "Day of Youth Stamps Friends" they organized on the day of issue in several locations across Germany.

 "Diplodocus.
 Nature history museum of Humbolt University in Berlin" "Tyrannosaurus.
 Herold-Center in Norderstedt" "Plateosaurus.
 Sparkasse Herfoldt"